List of Marvel Comics characters: M: Benjamin Deeds

 Morph (Benjamin Deeds) is a mutant character created by Brian Bendis and Stuart Immonen.
 Morph first appeared in All-New X-Men #3 (December, 2012).
 Benjamin has the power to alter his appearance to closely resemble those around him, while also using chemical influence to make the target trust him more.

 Benjamin has been a member of the second incarnation of Generation X led by Jubilee.
 He was in a relationship with fellow member Hindsight.

 Morrat

-Warlord Morrat is a character appearing in American comic books published by Marvel Comics.

 Morrat is a Skrull warlord.
 After Super-Skrull posing as Franklin Storm as Invincible Man was defeated by the Fantastic Four, Morrat had a concussion device strapped to the real Franklin Storm and teleported him back to Earth so that it would activate the moment he saw the Fantastic Four.

-At the time when the Fantastic Four had been depowered, Morrat, Princess Anelle, and the Skrulls that were hunting them captured the Fantastic Four.
+At a time when the Fantastic Four had been depowered, Morrat, Princess Anelle, and the Skrulls that were hunting them captured the Fantastic Four.
 He planned to use them in his plans to overthrow Emperor Dorrek VII.
 After the Fantastic Four regained their powers, Dorrek showed up with his soldiers upon finding out about Morrat's plot.
 He stripped Morrat of his rank and ordered his men to execute him.
-When Anelle jumped in front of Morrat, Invisible Woman saved her with the laser attack rebounding off her forcefield and killing Morrat anyway.
-While thankful to the Fantastic Four for saving his daughter, Dorrek presents them Morrat's dead body when Mister Fantastic requested the identity of the Skrull who orchestrated Franklin Storm's death and allowed them to return to Earth.
+When Anelle jumped in front of Morrat, Invisible Woman saved her with the laser attack rebounding off her forcefield and killing Morrat.